Akashbana/Movie-Recommender-System/README.md

 # Problem Statement

-Aim is to build a ***personalized movie recommender system*** that predicts user preferences using ***user ratings, demographics, and movie details.*** The system should accurately suggest movies to users, enhancing ***user engagement***, increasing satisfaction, and creating a more intuitive movie-watching experience
+Aim is to build:

+1. a ***personalized movie recommender system*** that predicts user preferences using ***user ratings, demographics, and movie details***
+2. The system should accurately suggest movies to users, enhancing ***user engagement***, increasing satisfaction, and creating a more intuitive movie-watching experience

 # EDA